monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. run `sh run.sh make mass_obsolete2 -B`
 1. Very carefully review the diff.
 More carefully then usual!

+**Note:** The QC test obsolete_warning.sparql will give warnings for classes that do not have subset tags obsoletion_candidate.

 ## Restoring an Obsolete Ontology Term

 ### When to restore or reinstate an ontology term